 Keep track of Wish parcels and shipments with our free service!
-All you need to do to track your parcel is enter the tracking number, and then the service will know its location in real time.
+All you need to do to track your parcel, is to enter the tracking number, and then the service will keep track of your parcel’s location in real time.

 How do I track my Wish parcel with 100Parcels.com?